 - Under the Custom left nav tab, click Annotation Sets to display the NLU Evaluation page.

-- Click the + Annotation Set button to create a new annotation set.
+- Under User Defined Test Sets, click the + Annotation Set button to create a new annotation set.

 Add utterances to your annotation set by using either of the following options: